 While the LAPSSET Authority and Kenya Ports Authority had promised compensation to some landowners, in the Kililana area, outside the designated LAPSSET area, farmers have been displaced by the project’s access roads.
 The displaced farmers have lodged successive complaints regarding the loss of their livelihoods and are pursuing litigation.

 If properly implemented and enforced, the judgment has the potential to set new standards that affirm communities’ rights to public involvement in shaping all projects under current and future developments.

 Coming at a critical time in Kenya’s economic development plans, the judgment could have wide-ranging effects on public-private infrastructure project development, particularly with regard to regulatory authority roles and public involvement.

-A spate of proposed infrastructure projects are in development across Kenya.
-These plans for “industrialisation” are a stated top priority for the national government, although planning processes are regularly subject to delays, lack of transparency, as well as community skepticism and dissent.
+A spate of proposed infrastructure projects is in development across Kenya.
+These plans for “industrialization” are a stated top priority for the national government, although planning processes are regularly subject to delays, lack of transparency, as well as community skepticism and dissent.